 The Homes.com Acquisition and the OnTheMarket Acquisition have enabled us to expand our offerings to the residential for sale market.
 Homes.com is a homes-for-sale listings site that combines our proprietary research with listing information to allow homebuyers an informative and collaborative experience finding homes for sale or lease.
-Homes.com provides residential real estate professionals subscription-based access to applications that manage residential real estate agent workflow and receives transaction-based revenue for marketing campaigns delivered on third-party platforms.
-In February 2024, we began selling Homes.com memberships, on a subscription basis, which promote an agent's profile and listings on our website.
+In February 2024, we began selling Homes.com memberships, which are subscription-based advertising services promoting an agent's profile and listings on our website.
+Homes.com also provides legacy products and services to residential real estate including subscription-based access to applications that manage residential real estate agent workflow and receives transaction-based revenue for marketing campaigns delivered on third-party platforms.
 OnTheMarket is a property portal in the U.K., which primarily offers subscriptions-based advertising services to agents.
-Residential's revenues for the six months ended June 30, 2024 increased compared to the six months ended June 30, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product, partially offset by lost revenue due to the discontinuation of certain products and services that were inconsistent with our long-term business strategy.
-We expect Residential's revenues for the year ending December 31, 2024 to increase compared to the year ended December 31, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product.
+Residential's revenues for the nine months ended September 30, 2024 increased compared to the nine months ended September 30, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product, partially offset by lost revenue due to the discontinuation and reduced sales of certain products and services that were inconsistent with our long-term business strategy.
+We expect Residential's revenues for the year ended December 31, 2024 to increase compared to the year ended December 31, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product, partially offset by lost revenue due to the discontinuation and reduced sales of certain products and services that were inconsistent with our long-term business strategy.